Just back from a Five Days, Five Forests birding trip to Zululand: Nkandla, Entumeni, Dlinza, Ngoye and St Lucia coastal forests.

 At St Lucia we got into the forest at dawn, too, then walked on to the mouth of the estuary by 6.30am and low tide.
 Waders and terns remain confusing to me, and the sooty tern Sakhamuzi hoped to spot had trekked back to Mozambique.
 Pity, as it’s one of the easier ones to ID.
 Oh, well, as the baby tern said to the mother tern: Can I have a baby brother?
 Certainly, said the mother tern to the baby tern: “One good tern deserves another”.

-On the way back we sat in the forest in comfort again and a green malkoha obligingly flew into a tree and displayed his banana beak in full sunlight.
-Driving back to the B&B a lemon dove (old cinnamon dove) sat on a track at the side of the road for so long we eventually drove off!
+On the way back we sat in the forest in comfort again and a Green Malkoha (old green coucal) obligingly flew into a tree and displayed his banana beak in full sunlight.
+Driving back to the B&B a Lemon Dove (old cinnamon dove) sat on a track at the side of the road for so long we eventually drove off!
 First time I’ve ever done that.
 Usually you just glimpse them flying off.

 Great break – the first real birding since before Aitch and I became child-infested.
 I’d forgotten what early mornings without scarecrows was like!
 We spent 32 days on our trip up to Malawi when the kids were 5 and 1 and only saw one bird, and that was a Zambian nkuku whose cousin was deliciously on our plates at a shisa nyama at the roadside in Livingstone.